 The reuse of redundant or unused traditional stone and slate buildings in the countryside will be supported subject to compliance with MLDP policy DP4 c).
-This applies to proposals within all rural areas including pressurised and sensitive areas as defined by MLDP policy DP4 d) and within CAT areas and SLA's as defined by MLDP policy EP3 c).
+This applies to proposals within pressurised and sensitive areas as defined by MLDP policy DP4 d) but does not apply to proposals within CAT/Green Belts and SLA's as defined by MLDP policy EP3 c).